Nanolaser: New types of nanolasers

 In addition, there have been some new types of nanolasers developed in recent years to approach the diffraction limit.
 Parity-time symmetry is related to a balance of optical gain and loss in a coupled cavity system.
 When the gain–loss contrast and coupling constant between two identical, closely located cavities are controlled, the phase transition of lasing modes occurs at an exceptional point.
 Bound states in the continuum laser confines light in an open system via the elimination of radiation states through destructive interference between resonant modes.
 A photonic topological insulator laser is based on topological insulators optical mode, where the topological states is confined within the cavity boundaries and they can be used for the formation of laser.
 All of those new types of nanolasers have high quality factor and can achieve cavity size and mode size approaching the diffraction limit of the light.

 Applications

-Due to the unique capabilities including low lasing thresholds, high energy efficiencies and high modulation speeds, nanolasers show great potentials for practical applications in the fields of materials characterization, integrated optical interconnects, and sensing.
+Due to their capabilities, including low lasing thresholds, high energy efficiencies and high modulation speeds, nanolasers may have new practical applications in the fields of materials characterization, integrated optical interconnects, and sensing.